RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-21.md

 </p>

 <p style="text-align: justify;">
-BFS is an efficient algorithm with a time complexity of $O(V+E)O(V + E)O(V+E)$, where $V$ is the number of vertices and $EEE$ is the number of edges in the graph.
+BFS is an efficient algorithm with a time complexity of $O(V+E)O(V + E)O(V+E)$, where $V$ is the number of vertices and $E$ is the number of edges in the graph.
 The algorithm visits each vertex exactly once and explores each edge exactly once, ensuring that every reachable vertex is processed in linear time relative to the size of the graph.
 </p>

 <p style="text-align: justify;">